-- The process takes place in the absence of the free oxygen. - The products of anaerobic respiration are ethyl alcohol, CO2 and a little energy. - Even in anaerobic respiration, the first step takes place in cytoplasm while the next step takes place in mitochondria. - In this process the glucose molecules is incompletely broken down.

-• The process of anaerobic respiration takes place in lower organism like yeast, some species of bacteria and parasites like tapeworm.
+- The process takes place in the absence of free oxygen. - The products of anaerobic respiration are ethyl alcohol, CO2 and a little energy. - Even in anaerobic respiration, the first step takes place in the cytoplasm, while the next step takes place in mitochondria. - In this process, the glucose molecules are incompletely broken down. - The process of anaerobic respiration takes place in lower organisms like yeast, some species of bacteria and parasites like tapeworms.

-9. How are the alveoli designed to maximize the exchange of gases?
-Solution:
+9. How are the alveoli designed to maximise the exchange of gases?

 - The lung is an important part of the body.
-The passage inside the lungs divides into smaller and smaller tubes, which finally terminate in balloon-like structures, called as alveoli. - The alveoli provide a surface where the exchange of gases can take place.
-The walls of the alveoli usually contains an extensive network of blood vessels.
-We know that, when we breathe in, we lift our ribs, flatten our diaphragm and chest cavity becomes larger. - Because of this action, air is sucked into the lungs and fills the expanded alveoli. - The blood brings the essential carbon dioxide from rest of the body and supply it to alveoli; the oxygen in the alveolar air is taken up by the blood in the alveolar blood vessels to be transported to the all other cells of the body.
-During normal breathing cycle, when air is taken in and let out, the lungs always contain a residual volume of air so that there is sufficient time for oxygen to be absorbed and carbon dioxide to be released.
+The passage inside the lungs divides into smaller and smaller tubes, which finally terminate in balloon-like structures called alveoli. - The alveoli provide a surface where the exchange of gases can take place.
+The walls of the alveoli usually contain an extensive network of blood vessels.
+We know that when we breathe in, we lift our ribs, flatten our diaphragm and the chest cavity becomes larger. - Because of this action, the air is sucked into the lungs and fills up the expanded alveoli. - The blood brings the essential carbon dioxide from the rest of the body and supplies it to the alveoli; the oxygen in the alveolar air is taken up by the blood in the alveolar blood vessels to be transported to all other cells of the body.
+During the normal breathing cycle, when air is taken in and let out, the lungs always contain a residual volume of air so that there is sufficient time for oxygen to be absorbed and carbon dioxide to be released.

-10. What would be the consequences of a deficiency of hemoglobin in our bodies?
-Solution:
+10. What would be the consequences of a deficiency of haemoglobin in our bodies?

-Hemoglobin is a protein responsible for transportation of oxygen to the body cells for cellular respiration.
-Deficiency of Hemoglobin can affect the oxygen carrying capacity of RBC'S. This lead to lack of oxygen in our body cells.
-Hemoglobin deficiency leads to a disease called as anemia.
+Haemoglobin is a protein responsible for the transportation of oxygen to the body cells for cellular respiration.
+A deficiency of Haemoglobin can affect the oxygen-carrying capacity of RBCs.
+This lead to a lack of oxygen in our body cells.
+Haemoglobin deficiency leads to a disease called anaemia.

-11. Describe double circulation of blood in human beings.
+11. Describe the double circulation of blood in human beings.
 Why is it necessary?
-Solution:

-Double circulation means, in a single cycle blood goes twice in the heart.
+Double circulation means, in a single cycle, blood goes twice in the heart.
 The process helps in separating oxygenated and deoxygenated blood to maintain a constant body temperature.